perturber/StableEMRIFisher/README.md

 - LISA-on-gpu (https://github.com/mikekatz04/lisa-on-gpu)

 ### Example usage
-See the `examples` directory for examples of basic usage of this package.
+See the `examples` directory for examples of basic usage of this package, and `validation` for a comparison against some MCMC results.

 Documentation coming soon...